 Master Sergeant Wayne Sneeden awoke from his slumber and slowly opened his eyes.
 He glanced over at his nightstand and took note of the time: as usual, his internal body clock awoke him minutes before his alarm went off.

 He sat up and reached under his pillow, taking out his M1911A1 pistol.
 Once he secured the weapon in his gun safe, he dropped to the floor and cranked off 100 push-ups.
 He felt invigorated as the blood pumped rapidly through his veins.
 He sprung to his feet and went to his closet.
 He gripped the pull-up bar he had installed in the doorway and let himself hang.
-He exhaled slowly as he let gravity stretch out the muscles in his arms and shoulders.
+He exhaled slowly while gravity stretched out the muscles in his arms and shoulders.

-As he started his pull-up reps, he let his mind wander: there was no revelry bugle; no snores from a nearby bunkmate—just beautiful silence.
+The doorjamb creaked with each rep, and he let his mind wander: there was no revelry bugle; no snores from a nearby bunkmate—just beautiful silence.
 He had been in the Army for most of his adult life.
-Only recently did he decide to move off-base into his own house - it was the best decision he ever made.
-He pondered the irony that those in his line of work rarely availed themselves of the simpler freedoms that they fought so hard to protect.
-In his musings, he lost track of his rep count.
-He scoffed at himself and decided to start over: he didn't want to start his day off cheating.
+Only recently did he decide to move off-base into his own house. it was the best decision he ever made.
+As a result, he pondered the irony of how those in his line of work rarely availed themselves of the simpler freedoms that they fought so hard to protect.
+In his musings, he lost count and decided to start over; he didn't want to start his day off cheating.

 After he indulged himself with a hot shower, he stepped out and walked over to the vanity.
-He wiped the condensation from the glass and reached for his deodorant on the counter.
-He raised his arm to apply it, but stopped when he saw a rash developing on his underarm.
+He wiped the condensation from the glass and reached for the deodorant.
+He raised his arm to apply it, but paused when he saw a rash developing on his underarm.
 He examined his other armpit; there was a similar rash developing there as well.
-He cursed as he threw the deodorant into the wastebasket.
+He cursed, and he threw the deodorant into the wastebasket.

 After he got dressed, he went outside to retrieve the morning paper delivered on his porch.
 He went back inside and poured himself a cup of coffee.
-He took a sip as he unfolded the paper, bypassing the front page and sport sections; turning, instead, to the weather.
-After taking note of the Air Quality Index, he finished his coffee and took his balaclava out of his pocket.
-He opened the seam in the ski-mask and replaced the air filter housed in the hidden lining that covered the nose and mouth area.
+He took a sip as he unfolded the paper, bypassing the front page and sport sections, turning instead to the weather.
+He frowned upon reading the Air Quality Index.
+He finished his coffee and took his balaclava out of his pocket.
+He opened the seam in the ski mask and replaced the air filter housed in the hidden lining that covered the nose and mouth area.

 He grabbed his car keys and opened the door to leave for work.
 Before he closed the door, he regarded his abode one last time.
 It may have been the smallest house on the block, but it had more space than he knew what to do with.
 The only furniture he owned was a bed to sleep in and a kitchen table to eat on.
 He couldn't help but feel guilty from the inefficiency of wasted of living space.

-The drive to GI JOE headquarters was uneventful.
-After he showed his face to the guard at the front gate, he was waved in.
+The drive to G.I.
+Joe headquarters was uneventful.
+He showed his face to the guard at the front gate and was waved in.
 He drove to the executive parking lot and pulled into his space.
 He never got tired of reading the plaque above his spot:

-He intentionally arrived a few minutes late so as not to engage in small talk and start right away.
+He intentionally arrived exactly on time so he wouldn't feel obliged to engage in small talk and start right away.
 He hated these meetings.
 After his promotion, he resigned himself to the fact that the higher rank would bring with it the requisite amount of paperwork.
 However, lately it seemed that his job was reduced to resolving one personnel issue after another.
 Being pulled apart in different directions from things competing for his attention forced him to prioritize - something he was used to.
-Coming to a consensus on what had priority, however, forced him to compromise—a concept that, heretofore, was alien to him.
-It was a challenge in which Sgt.
+Coming to a consensus on what had priority, however, forced him to compromise—a concept that was alien to him.
+Moreover, it was a challenge in which Sgt.
 Slaughter tested him on numerous occasions: